ldoolitt/vhd2vl/README.txt

 To build, just type 'make' in the src directory.

-This version of vhd2vl has been tested with GNU Bison 2.3, and GNU Flex version 2.5.35.
+This version of vhd2vl has been tested with GNU Bison versions 2.5 and 3.0.2, and GNU Flex versions 2.5.35 and 2.5.39.
 No problems have been reported with other fairly recent versions.

 To install, copy the resulting src/vhd2vl file to someplace in your $PATH, like $HOME/bin or /usr/local/bin.